Long squeeze: everything you need to know

 How to identify a long squeeze

-To identify a long squeeze before it happens, many traders will first look at the number of shares a company has in circulation – called the float.
+To identify a long squeeze before it happens, many traders and investors will first look at the number of shares a company has in circulation – called the float.
 If there is a limited amount of shares available to the public, it means fewer people control the share price in the market (based on supply and demand).
 So, when a sell-off occurs, it will be more dramatic, resulting in a higher probability of a long squeeze.

 A long squeeze could be imminent if a stock’s price has been increasing and buying volume is high.
 This is because the market becomes overbought and stocks can become overvalued.
 Once this happens, many people will try to sell before the market turns bearish.

 Long squeezes will often catch the market off guard, and limited float and rising stock prices do not guarantee that a long squeeze will happen.
 The event that triggers the squeeze will depend on the market.
 For example, poor company earnings can cause stock prices to drop suddenly, while interest rate changes can trigger a long squeeze in the forex market.